-Level 4 is designed as a graduation goal and does not represent a graduation requirement.
-Making decisions about readiness for graduation and unsupervised practice is the purview of the residency program director.
-Furthermore, Milestones 2.0 include revisions and changes that preclude using Milestones as a sole assessment in high stakes decisions (i.e. determination of eligibility for certification or credentialing).
+Level 4 is designed as a graduation goal but does not represent a graduation requirement.
+Making decisions about readiness for graduation and unsupervised practice is the purview of the program director.
+Furthermore, Milestones 2.0 include revisions and changes that preclude using Milestones as a sole assessment in high-stakes decisions (i.e., determination of eligibility for certification or credentialing).
 Level 5 is designed to represent an expert resident whose achievements in a subcompetency are greater than the expectation.
-Milestones are primarily designed for formative, developmental purposes to support continuous quality improvement for individual learners, training programs, and the specialty.
-ACGME and its partners will continue to evaluate and perform research on the Milestones 2.0 sets to assess their impact and value.
+Milestones are primarily designed for formative, developmental purposes to support continuous quality improvement for individual learners, education programs, and the specialty.
+The ACGME and its partners will continue to evaluate and perform research on the Milestones to assess their impact and value.

 Examples are provided for some milestones within this document.
-Please note that the examples are not the required element or outcome; they are provided as a way to share the intent of the element.
+Please note: the examples are not the required element or outcome; they are provided as a way to share the intent of the element.

 Some milestone descriptions include statements about performing independently.
-These activities must occur in conformity to the ACGME supervision guidelines, as well as to institutional and program policies.
+These activities must occur in conformity to ACGME supervision guidelines as described in the Program Requirements, as well as to institutional and program policies.
 For example, a resident who performs a procedure independently must, at a minimum, be supervised through oversight.

-A Supplemental Guide is also available.
-This Guide provides the intent of each subcompetency, examples for each level, assessment methods or tools, and other resources that are available.
-This Guide, like examples contained within the Milestones, was designed to assist the program director and Clinical Competency Committee and is not meant to demonstrate any required element or outcome.
+A Supplemental Guide is also available to provide the intent of each subcompetency, examples for each level, assessment methods or tools, and other available resources.
+The Supplemental Guide, like examples contained within the Milestones, is designed only to assist the program director and Clinical Competency Committee, and is not meant to demonstrate any required element or outcome.

-Additional resources are available on the Milestones section of the ACGME website.
+Additional resources are available in the Milestones section of the ACGME website.
 Follow the links under "What We Do" at www.acgme.org.